The Payroll Department distributes forms required at year-end for income tax reporting, specifically Forms W-2 and Forms 1042-S.

 The IRS requires that certain benefits provided by SMU be reported as taxable compensation – such as taxable tuition benefits, certain types of moving expenses, and the value of employer-paid group term life insurance in excess of $50,000.

 The IRS requires that some types of imputed income are also to be reported in Box 12.
-For example, the taxable value of your SMU-paid group life insurance is reported in Box 12 as code C.
+For example, the taxable value of your SMU-paid group life insurance (also known as a type of “Imputed Income”) is reported in Box 12 as code C.

 Taxable tuition (one type of imputed income included in Box 1 wages) is not reported separately in Box 12.